DarkPlacesEngine/DarkPlaces/README.md

 ### Required packages

+The minimum SDL version is 2.0.18 for Linux and 2.24.0 for Windows.
-These names are for Debian, you may need to find equivalents for your platform.
+The following package names are for Debian, see below for Windows and Mac.

 ##### Client
 Build (mandatory): `build-essential` `libjpeg-dev` `libsdl2-dev`